We Are Skilled Litigators Experienced In Unpaid Overtime Questions

 - Providing educational services that require specialized training

 - Performing work that requires specific education and skills

 - Performing work related to computers and technology that requires specialized skills and education

 These guidelines for determining whether an employee is exempt from receiving overtime are not extensive.
-Employees who do not receive overtime pay but feel they have been misclassified as exempt, as well as employers who need to defend themselves from an employee regarding unpaid overtime, should consult a San Diego labor lawyer to fully understand this complicated field.
+Both employees who do not receive overtime pay but feel that they have been misclassified as exempt and employers who need to defend themselves from an employee regarding unpaid overtime should consult a San Diego labor lawyer to fully understand this complicated field.

 Misclassification of employees as exempt from overtime pay is rampant.
-Employers can misclassify employees as exempt, therein violating San Diego labor law, either accidentally or intentionally, since the guidelines listed in the previous section can be misinterpreted.
+Employers can misclassify employees as exempt, therein violating San Diego labor law either intentionally or accidentally, since the guidelines listed in the previous section can be misinterpreted.

 Employees who are commonly misclassified as exempt from overtime pay include: